dexwritescode/ws-compare/README.md

 # Build and Run
-  For each version of the program, issue the command from the language folder.
+  For each version of the program, issue the commands from the specific language folder.

 ## Java

 ### Dependencies